turbot/steampipe-plugin-kubernetes/docs/tables/kubernetes_{custom_resource_singular_name}.md

                   items:
                     type: string
                 duration:
-                  description: The requested 'duration' (i.e. lifetime) of the Certificate.
-Defaults to 90 days.
+                  description: "The requested 'duration' (i.e. lifetime) of the Certificate.
+Defaults to 90 days."
+                  type: string
+                ipAddresses:
+                  description: A list of IP address subjectAltNames to be set on the Certificate.
+                  type: array
+                  items:
                     type: string
                 isCA:
                   description: IsCA will mark this Certificate as valid for certificate signing.
                   type: boolean